usnistgov/dimspec/README.md

 ## Links

 Several links can provide additional contextual information about this project.
+If any of the resource links above are broken, <a href="mailto:=pfas@nist.gov?subject=DIMSpec%20Documentation%20Unavailable">please report them</a> so we may address it.

 - [PFAS Program at the US National Institute of Standards and Technology](https://www.nist.gov/programs-projects/and-polyfluoroalkyl-substances-pfas)
 - [DoD SERDP Progam Project ER20-1056](https://www.serdp-estcp.org/projects/details/a0bb4198-02cd-44b9-9e73-9ef916e7f7e0/er20-1056-project-overview#:~:text=ER20-1056%20Objective%20The%20use%20of%20spectral%20libraries%20is,per-%20and%20polyfluoroalkyl%20substances%20%28PFAS%29%20in%20environmental%20samples.)